blocksds/sdk/docs/content/usage/debugging.md

   Normally this error means that you have a pointer that doesn't point to valid memory and you have tried to access it.

+- There is a critical internal error in libnds.

+  In some situations it is possible that libnds detects an error that the code can't recover from.
+In this kind of cases, the exception handler will be shown with an error message appropriate for the situation (like "Stack corruption").

 Check [this example](https://github.com/blocksds/sdk/tree/master/examples/debug/exception_handler)
 to see it in action.
 Note that this will only work in melonDS and on hardware.